TheCamelCaseGuy/Opulis-Text-Editor/README.md

+> ⚠️ **Announcement:**
+> Opulis development will pause for about a month as we migrate the editor to use [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit).
+>
+> This upgrade will bring better performance, extensibility, and new features.
+During this transition, you may not receive updates or new releases.
+>
+> Thank you for your patience and support!

+---

 # ✨ Opulis Text Editor

 **Opulis** is a minimal, open-source text editor built for the Windows Terminal.
 Lightweight, keyboard-driven, and highly customizable — it brings a TUI (Text-based User Interface) experience with modern flair.